vt0r/seashell/README.md

 A Bash client for the DigitalOcean API

-There is currently nothing here, but this README and the script(s) will be placed here soon.
+There is currently only a proof-of-concept script here, along with the LICENSE and README files.

+**THE CURRENT STATUS OF THE POC SCRIPT IS DISPLAY-ONLY!**

+It will be updated as frequently as time permits, and the next step is to incorporate actual actions such as creating/destroying droplets, etc.

+Since this code is currently in a pre-alpha state, please don't bother submitting pull requests, bug reports, etc. yet, as they will likely be ignored until the script becomes more useful.

-So far, the only dependency is curl (with OpenSSL or TLS support), so why not go install that while you wait? :)
+So far, the only non-standard dependency is curl (with OpenSSL or TLS support), so why not go install that while you wait? :)

+Some other essential commands that should be present on any Linux distro:

+* grep/egrep
+* awk
+* sed
+* tr